Skip to Content

 How Does a Macerating Toilet Work?

-The system that grinds up the toilet contents uses blades that are powered by a motor.
-That motor requires electricity to run.
+The system that grinds up the toilet contents uses blades that are spun by an electric motor.
 The blades liquefy the waste, which is then pumped through a pipe connected to the main drain line.
 Pipe sizing is generally ¾” to 1”.

 What Are the Pros and Cons of Macerating Toilets?

-As with anything else, there are pros and cons to macerating toilets.
-Let’s start by taking a look at the “pro” side of the pros and cons.
+As with anything else, there are both pros and cons to macerating toilets.

 Advantages of a Macerator Toilet

-Because waste is liquified before ending up in the black tank, you’re not likely to get clogs when dumping.
-Preventing a plugged black tank is also important for the proper functioning of RV holding tank sensors.
+• Clog Prevention: Because waste is liquified before ending up in the black tank, you’re not likely to get clogs when dumping.
+Preventing a plugged black tank is also essential for the proper functioning of RV holding tank sensors.

 RV tank sensors on a wall monitor